Report an accessibility problem

 Additional Curriculum Information

-A maximum of 30 credit hours of coursework from a previously awarded master's degree or JD may, with approval of the supervisory committee and the Graduate College, be applied toward the doctoral plan of study.
+A maximum of 30 credit hours of coursework from a previously awarded master's degree or JD may, with approval of the Director of the PhD Program and the Graduate College, be applied toward the doctoral plan of study.

 Admission requirements